adrien-repo/adrien-repo.github.io/README.md

-Reader is a basic newsreader that get articles list from RSS feeds and display them via Google Material design cards.
+Reader is a basic newsreader that focus on content.

+Articles lists are sourced from RSS feeds and displayed via Google Material design cards.

+News feeds can be added by editing the code of left panel menu (calling a generic href JavaScript function with RSS as argument).

-Each article is then parsed via Readability to display text-only.
+Each article is then parsed via Readability to display text-only and spread up the reading.

 http://adrien-repo.github.io/